nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example: `addpart n/Cylinder Head q/50`

-### Adding a vehicle part to specific service: `addpartservice`
+### Adding a vehicle part to specific service: `addservicepart`
 Adds a vehicle part to a specific service.

 Service and part must be registered in the system and part must have sufficient quanity,

-Format: `addpartservice s/SERVICE ID n/PART NAME q/QUANTITY`
+Format: `addservicepart s/SERVICE ID n/PART NAME q/QUANTITY`

-Example: `addpartservice s/2 n/Cylinder Head q/20`
+Example: `addservicepart s/2 n/Cylinder Head q/20`

 ### Adding a service to a vehicle: `add service`
 Adds a service to perform on the specified vehicle plate number.